kryptoin/Worldcoin/README.md

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-Creating a thread in the [Worldcoin discussion forum](https://worldcointalk.org/index.php?board=2.0) will allow the Worldcoin development team members to review your proposal and to provide assistance with creating a test plan.

 Translations
 ------------